Microsoft-community/Community-website/wiki/backup.md

 It mostly depends on your preference, but you can start with your personal documents, photos, videos, and any other data on your computer, these should be backed up regularly, in case you lost them.

-Your settings, programs could be backed up, but you don't have to back them up.
+Your settings, programs, system files could be backed up, but you don't have to back them up.

 ## Backup locally